 |Apfelstrudel / Apple Strudel|

 Apple Strudel is a popular European dessert, served with vanilla ice cream.
-I didn't expect that I'll like this one, but I did. :) For people who prefers something not too sweet, you can have the Emperor's Cake.
+I didn't expect that I'll like this one, but I did. :) For people who prefer something not too sweet, you can have the Emperor's Cake.
 It is shredded pancake with rum and raisins served with plum sauce.
 Both desserts have alcohol so it's not for kids.

 What I enjoyed most is the Chocolate Cake (Php 270).